 Historically, the UK's ratification of international agreements automatically applied to Crown Dependencies unless the contrary was expressed.

-Historically, there was a presumption that the UK's ratification of international agreements included the Crown Dependencies unless the contrary was expressed.
-However, this practice was changed on 16 October 1950 by the UK Foreign Office Circular No. 118, known informally as the "Bevin Declaration" after Ernest Bevin, the UK's Foreign Secretary at the time, who signed it.
+This practice was changed on 16 October 1950 by the UK Foreign Office Circular No. 118.
+It is known informally as the Bevin Declaration after Ernest Bevin, the UK Foreign Secretary who signed the Circular.

 Search for treaties and conventions